A P E R A

 Getting There & Accommodation

-302 Elizabeth Street, Surry Hills, on the corner of Foveaux Street and directly opposite Sydney’s Central Railway Station.
+Level 2, 28 Foveaux Street, Surry Hills NSW 2210.
 The Eastern Suburbs light rail and numerous buses are also nearby.

 There are multiple accommodation options in Sydney close to the Conference venue at various price points.
 We will post suggestions closer to the conference date.